Bump Hunting in Latent Space: Dataset and Observables

-\mysection{Dataset and Observables} We demonstrate our approach using the LHC Olympics R\&D dataset~\cite{LHCOrddata}, consisting of $10^6$ simulated QCD di-jet events and up to $10^5$ $Z'\rightarrow X(\rightarrow q\bar{q})Y(\rightarrow q\bar{q})$ events with $m_{Z'}=3.5$ TeV, $m_{X}=500$ GeV and $m_{Y}=100$ GeV.
-Details on the simulation and kinematic cuts can be found in the reference.
+We demonstrate our approach using the LHC Olympics R\&D dataset, consisting of $10^6$ simulated QCD di-jet events and up to $10^5$ $Z'\rightarrow X(\rightarrow q\bar{q})Y(\rightarrow q\bar{q})$ events {(depending on the chosen signal to background (S/B) ratio benchmark)} with $m_{Z'}=3.5$ TeV, $m_{X}=500$ GeV and $m_{Y}=100$ GeV.
+Details on the simulation and kinematic cuts can be found in Ref.~\cite{LHCOrddata}.
 From each event we select the two jets with the highest $p_T$ and then order them by their mass in the input layer of the VAE.
 For reasons of generality, we only use a small set of standard high-level observables in the analysis:\footnote{Observables more specially suited for the LHC Olympics data have been previously considered and can in principle result in further significant increases in performance for a specific dataset, albeit at the price of potential loss of generality, see e.g. Ref.~\cite{LHCObig}.} the jet mass ($m_j$) and two ratios of N-subjettiness observables ($\tau_2/\tau_1,\tau_3/\tau_2$) for each jet~\cite{Thaler_2011}.
-For our chosen set of observables the signal events differ significantly from background in just the mass of the heaviest jet and $\tau_1/\tau_2$ of both jets.
-Whereas the $\tau_3/\tau_2$ distributions do not exhibit distinguishing characteristics.
+For our chosen set of observables the signal (i.e. anomaly) events differ significantly from background in just the mass of the heaviest jet and $\tau_2/\tau_1$ of both jets, whereas the $\tau_3/\tau_2$ distributions exhibit significantly less distinguishing characteristics.
 This is realistic since in a typical model-agnostic BSM search we would expect only a subset of the observables to be sensitive to the signal.

-Using the VAE we want to obtain a classification score for each event, indicating how signal- or background-like the event is, which can then be used in a search for a localised excess (i.e. a {\it bump hunt}) in the di-jet invariant mass ($m_{jj}$) spectrum of the events.
-Importantly in this approach, the di-jet invariant mass observable itself should not be among the inputs to the VAE, nor should it be directly computable from the inputs, since this would introduce classification bias (i.e. sculpting) in the bump hunt analysis (see e.g. Ref.~\cite{DiscoFever} for a more detailed discussion).
+Using the VAE we want to obtain an anomaly score for each event, indicating how anomaly- or background-like the event is, which can then be used in a search for a localised excess (i.e. a {\it bump hunt}) in the di-jet invariant mass ($m_{jj}$) spectrum of the events.
+Importantly in this approach, the di-jet invariant mass observable itself should not be among the inputs to the VAE, nor should it be directly computable from the inputs, since this {could sculpt the invariant mass distribution of the events passing the cuts leading to potential problems in quantifying the significance of any excess} (see e.g. Ref.~\cite{Dolen:2016kst,Louppe:2016ylz,Shimmin:2017mfk,Moult:2017okx,Bradshaw:2019ipy,DiscoFever} for a more detailed discussion).